-RESILIENT ROOTS ACCOUNTABILITY PROJECT
+RESILIENT ROOTS ACCOUNTABILITY INITIATIVE

 The Resilient Roots initiative tests whether organisations who are more accountable and responsive to their roots - namely, their primary constituents - are more resilient against external threats.